DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 ### Install the DAFoam MCP server using Docker

 - Download and install the Docker Desktop for [MacOS](https://docs.docker.com/desktop/setup/install/mac-install) or [Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
 Open Docker Desktop and keep it open.
 - Open a Terminal (MacOS) or Command Prompt (Windows).
-Run the following command to download the DAFoam Docker image:
+Run the following command to download the DAFoam Docker image.
+NOTE: if you have preciously downloaded the `dafoam/opt-packages:latest` image, delete it and re-download to ensure you have the latest.
   <pre>
-  docker pull dafoam/opt-packages:mcp
+  docker pull dafoam/opt-packages:latest
   </pre>
 - Run the following command to download the dafoam_mcp_server repo from GitHub